Sultanate of Lahej: Reinstalled British protectorate and Federation of South Arabia

 Lahej typically enjoyed good relations with the British, despite the accidental killing of Sultan Fadhl ibn Ali al Abdali by British troops in 1918 who mistook him for an enemy Ottoman Turk soldier.

 In 1918 Sultan Abdul Karim was granted a personal salute of 11 guns.

 In February 1919 the Subeihi were again placed under the control of the Abdali.

 The ratification of this agreement, has been postponed by the British government until after the final settlement of the future political status of Arabia.
 The agreement, although only in partial operation during recent years has had the effect of strengthening the influence of the Sultan of Laliej in the Subeihi area.

 In January 1919, in consequence of incursions by the Imam into the Protectorate and the resulting danger to Lahej, a force of British troops was sent to garrison Nobat Dukeim.
 It was withdrawn in July 1922 but a small detachment of Indian troops was left at Habil.
 This was withdrawn in April 1928.

 The Sultan visited India in 1922 and England in 1924 when he was received by His Majesty the King, together with his son Fadlil.
 He visited India again in 1930.

 The Resident convened the first Conference of ruling chiefs of the Protectorate in April 1929.
 The Conference was held at Lahej under the Presidency of the Abdali Sultan and was reconvened in December 1930.

 In 1931, The gross revenue of the Adbali is estimated at Rs.
 2,75,000 a year, and the population amounted to about 35,000 in.

 In 1948, the Subayhi tribal area was absorbed into the sultanate.

 By 1958, Britain was worried that the sultan at the time, Ali bin Abd al Karim al Abdali, an Arab nationalist, would refuse to join the British-sponsored Federation of Arab Emirates of the South, and had him deposed.
 Lahej ended up joining the Federation and later the Federation of South Arabia in 1963.

 Aftermath

 South Yemen

 In 1967 the new Communist regime expelled the Abdali Sultan.
 The dynasty of the Sultanate of Lahej was abolished with the founding of the socialist state of People's Democratic Republic of Yemen (1967–1990).

 Unified Yemen

-The former territory of the Sultanate has been within the Republic of Yemen since its unification in 1990.
+The former territory of the Sultanate has been within the Republic of Yemen since the Yemeni unification in 1990.